Introduction: The Making of the Silver Species

 Step 1: The Mechanical Automated Robot

-In this second video, the spider seems alive.
-But it is not.
-Its movements are carried by a simple automation mechanically animated via the physical restriction of the design.
+In this second video, the movements of the spider are carried by a simple automation mechanically animated via the physical restriction of the design.

 Step 2: The Algorithmic Programmed Robot

-In this third video, the spider also looks alive.
-But it is not as well.
-Its actions are delivered by a series of instructions ingeniously coded by a programmer.
+In this third video, the actions of the spider are delivered by a series of instructions ingeniously coded by a programmer.

 Step 3: Homotronics + Neurotronics = Biotronics